Skip to main content

 ),

-JOIN course AS c ON c.course_id = se.course_id
+JOIN order_item AS oi ON oi.order_id = mo.order_id

 )

-JOIN student AS s ON s.student_id = scl.student_id
+JOIN customer AS c ON c.customer_id = cs.customer_id

-The first CTE filters enrollments to a specific semester; the second calculates total credits; the final query lists students carrying heavy loads.
+The first CTE filters orders to a month; the second calculates customer spend; the final query lists customers with meaningful totals.

 Recursive CTEs

 Recursive CTEs reference themselves to generate rows repeatedly until a stopping condition is reached.
-Our schema is not hierarchical, but we can still use recursion to, for example, generate a list of future semesters for planning.
+Our schema is not hierarchical, but we can still use recursion to generate a list of upcoming reporting months.

 UNION ALL